-Term Definition Empowered Communities An Indigenous-designed and led initiative that involves Indigenous leaders, communities and governments working in partnership to set priorities, improve services and apply funding effectively at a regional level.
-This increases Indigenous ownership to give Indigenous people a greater say in decisions that affect them.
-For further information refer to https://www.niaa.gov.au/indigenous-affairs/empowered-communities .
-Evaluation Evaluation is the systematic measurement of the significance, merit and worth of policies and programs, undertaken to understand and improve decisions about investment.
-Evaluation involves the assessment of outcomes and operations of programs or policy compared to expectations in order to make improvements.
-Full-Time Work Full-time work involves an average of 35 hours per week or more during the relevant job outcome period of the project.
-Grant As defined in paragraph 2.3 of the CGRGs: an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth: (a) under which relevant money or other CRF money is to be paid to a grantee other than the Commonwealth; and (b) which is to help achieve one or more of the Australian Government policy outcomes while assisting the grantee to achieve its objectives.
-Grantee An individual/organisation that has been awarded a grant.
-Grant activity The project/tasks/services that the grantee is required to undertake with the grant money as described in the grant agreement.
+Term Definition If the corporation has only one (1) member - that member is an Indigenous Australian.
+Note that "member" is used as a term for ownership and may vary between entity types (e.g. "shareholder" for co-operatives). and Aligns with s246-5 of the Act - a majority of the directors must be Indigenous .
+Grant Is defined by CGRGs paragraph 2.3 as an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth: (a) under which relevant money or other CRF money is to be paid to a grantee other than the Commonwealth; and (b) which is to help achieve one or more of the Australian Government policy outcomes while assisting the grantee to achieve its objectives.
+Grant activity Is the project/tasks/services that the grantee is required to undertake with the grant money.
+It is described in the Grant Agreement.
 Grant agreement Sets out the relationship between the parties to the agreement, and specifies the details of the grant.
 A grant agreement comprises the Head Agreement, the Project Schedule and any documents attached or incorporated by references into either of those documents.
 The Head Agreement sets out the general terms and conditions that apply to all Jobs, Land & Economy funded projects for a particular grantee.
 The Project Schedule sets out specific terms and conditions that apply to particular projects.

-Term Definition GrantConnect Is the Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.
+GrantConnect Is the Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.
 Grant opportunity Refers to the specific grant round or process where a Commonwealth grant is made available to potential grantees.
-Grant Opportunity Guidelines Grant Opportunity Guidelines inform potential applicants of the terms and conditions of a grant opportunity.
-Activity-specific Guidelines outline the context for a specific grant opportunity, designed to inform the potential applicant of the terms and conditions.
-It is a CGRG requirement to develop Grant Opportunity Guidelines and have them publically available.
-Indigenous Enterprise An entity with at least 50 per cent Indigenous ownership, as outlined in the Indigenous Procurement Policy .
-Indigenous Job seekers An Indigenous Job seeker must: be of working age (15 years or over); be actively looking for employment; be of Aboriginal or Torres Strait Islander descent; identify as an Aboriginal or Torres Strait Islander person; and be accepted as such by the community in which they live, or formerly lived.
+Grantee An individual/organisation that has been awarded a grant.
+Key Performance Indicator A measure that provides information about the extent to which the activities or services meet agreed performance requirements.